section-engineering-education/engineering-education/content/articles/compile-your-node.js-application-into-a-.exe-file/index.md

 You can run the file that's created.
 You can also copy it to another directory without any resources and try running it to verify that the resources were compiled into the executable file.

-In case of further errors, you can post them in the [nexe issues tab](https://github.com/nexe/nexe/issues) for help.
+In case of other errors, you can post them in the [nexe issues tab](https://github.com/nexe/nexe/issues) for help.

 ****